smarabattula/auto_anki/projectRoadmap.md

-This is our Auto-Anki with chatGPT project's roadmap for the next 3,6, and 12 months
+## This is our Auto-Anki with chatGPT project's roadmap for the next 3,6, and 12 months

-👍 This is our plan for the very first 3 months:

  🚀️ 3-Month Project Roadmap:

 First month: